Preprocessing to Reduce the Search Space for Odd Cycle Transversal: Odd Cycle Cuts

 \begin{restatable}{lemma}{lemOCCARNSeparators}[$(\bigstar)$] Let $(X_B, X_C, X_R)$ be a (not necessarily tight) OCC in the graph $G$ and let $(A_B, A_C, A_R)$ be a tight OCC in $G$.
 Let $f_X \colon X_B \rightarrow \{0, 1\}$ and $f_A \colon A_B \rightarrow \{0, 1\}$ be proper $2$-colorings of $G[X_B]$ and $G[A_B]$ respectively.
 Let $A$, $R$ and $N$ be the three sets to be separated in the separation problem imposed onto $G[X_B]$ by $(X_C \cap A_B, X_C \cap A_R, f_A, f_B)$ and let their names correspond to their roles as defined in \cref{def:imposed:separation:problem}.
 Then, $A_C \cap X_B$ is both a minimum-size $\{A, R\}$-separator and a minimum-size $\{A, R, N\}$-separator in $G[X_B]$. \end{restatable}

 This will prove to be a useful property in \Cref{sec:reduce:occ} by which we are able to recognize part of a tight OCC $(A_B, A_C, A_R)$ in an arbitrary graph.
-In \cref{lem:small:occ:intersection}, we show that for any other OCC $(X_B, X_C, X_R)$ the intersection $A_C \cap X_B$ is at most as large as $X_C$.
+We complement it with the statement below, indicating that the intersection $A_C \cap X_B$ is even bounded in size.